 It is the policy of the College to approve high school teachers to teach classes in the high school for both high school and college credit.
-These teachers are known as "dual enrollment" instructors and are required to have the same educational qualifications as all other College faculty.
+These teachers are known as concurrentinstructors (dual enrollment) and are required to have the same educational qualifications as all other College faculty.

-Dual enrollment instructors are allowed to teach a maximum of four dual enrollment classes consisting of up to twelve (12) credit hours per fall or spring semester.
-Exceptions must be approved by the Provost/Vice President, Academic Affairs in collaboration with the Director, Human Resources.
+Concurrent instructors are allowed to teach a maximum of four dual enrollment classes consisting of up to twelve (12) credit hours per fall or spring semester.
+Exceptions must be approved by the Provost in collaboration with the ChiefHuman Resources & Organizational Development Officer.
 If a qualified teacher does not meet the educational requirements as outlined by SACS but has equivalent qualifications, the appropriate Dean is responsible for insuring all qualifying documentation has been received and forwarded to the Office of Human Resources.
-This exception must be approved by the Provost/Vice President, Academic Affairs.
+This exception must be approved by the Provost.